ImperialCollegeLondon/FINESSE/README.md

 Emissivity of the Earth's different surface types helps determine the efficiency with which the planet radiatively cools to space and is a critical variable in climate models.
 However, to date, most measurements of surface emissivity have been made in the mid-infrared.
-The FROG project is novel in employing a ground-based system capable of extending these datasets into the far-infrared.
+The [FINESSE] project is novel in employing a ground-based system capable of extending these datasets into the far-infrared.
 The system is tuned in particular for targeting ice and snow, as the response of the climate to global warming is observed to be most rapid in Arctic regions.
 Far-infrared emissivity data provided by FROG will inform climate modelling studies seeking to better understand this rapid change.
 They